artlung/aggregate-thumbnail-images/readme.md

 - Make those images or allow WordPress users to compose images for tags and categories or both
 - In other words, make that `file_exists` be able to return `true` and mean it.
 - Add some unit testing

+## Potential directions
+- Add a way to add a logo to the images
+- Add a way to add a background image to the images
+- Add a way to add a gradient to the images
+- Add a way to add a pattern to the images

 ## Want to help?
 - Feel free to fork and submit a PR